littleblackfish/heteroMutationRate/README.md

 ### Description

-In this little project we attempt to replicate the results in [this paper](http://www.nature.com/nature/journal/v523/n7561/full/nature14649.html) which is also freely available [here](http://opus.bath.ac.uk/46581/1/Parent_progeny_sequencing_indicates_higher_mutation_rates_in_heterozygotes._.pdf).
+This project attempts to replicate the results in [this paper](http://www.nature.com/nature/journal/v523/n7561/full/nature14649.html) which is also freely available [here](http://opus.bath.ac.uk/46581/1/Parent_progeny_sequencing_indicates_higher_mutation_rates_in_heterozygotes._.pdf).
+Although it is set up to use the original data deposited to [BioProject](https://www.ncbi.nlm.nih.gov/bioproject) servers, it can easily be used as a scaffold to run a similiar analysis on arbitrary data.

 This work was done for [Matthew Hahn](http://www.bio.indiana.edu/faculty/directory/profile.php?person=mwh)'s *SNP Discovery and Population Genomics* class in the Fall of 2016.

 ### Requirements

-Thhe main workflow requires :
+Thhe variant calling workflow requires :

   * [sra-tools](https://github.com/ncbi/sra-tools) for acquiring the reads
   * [TAIR10 reference genome](ftp://ftp.arabidopsis.org/home/tair/Sequences/whole_chromosomes/) for arabidopsis